henry-symons/henry-symons.github.io/page_viscoelasticity.md

 <img src="images/viscoelasticity/CP_precise.png?raw=true"/>

 Using the estimated contact point, we then apply a piecewise fitting process to the raw (unfiltered) data to a linear region, and an exponential section.
 The transition between regimes is used as a fitting parameter, taking the approximate contact point as the initial value, and it's optimised value represents a more precise contact point.
-This optimisation process utilises the [Symfit](https://symfit.readthedocs.io/en/stable/index.html#) module to carry out the fitting.
+This optimisation process utilises the [Symfit](https://symfit.readthedocs.io/en/stable/index.html#) module to carry out the piecewise fitting.
 Although this could be directly applied to the raw data, the initial approximation step saves a considerable amount of computation time, and gives more reliable results.

 Finally, we can use the contact point to convert our raw data to modulus values, based on the indentation depth at maximum force: